spagad7/Machine-Learning/Cross-Validation/README.txt

 run_rand_quad_proj.py
 =====================
-This is a wrapper code code for running rand_proj and quad_proj.
+This is a wrapper code for running rand_proj and quad_proj.
 After calling rand_proj and quad_proj it runs my_cross_val to perform cross validation on model.It can be run both with and without arguments.

 Without Arguments: it will run rand_proj and quad_proj with LinearSVC, SVC and LogisticRegression on digits dataset